Barrio Logan, San Diego: History

 When the Spanish first entered the region, they found a Kumeyaay rancheria at the mouth of Chollas Creek.

 In 1871, Congressman John A. Logan wrote legislation to provide federal land grants and subsidies for a transcontinental railroad ending in San Diego.
 A street laid in 1881 was named Logan Heights after him, and the name came to be applied to the general area.
 Plans for a railroad never successfully materialized, and the area was predominantly residential by the turn of the century, becoming one of San Diego's oldest communities.

 Its transformation began in 1910 with the influx of refugees from the Mexican Revolution, who soon became the majority ethnic group.
 For this reason, the southern part of the original Logan Heights neighborhood came to be called Barrio Logan.
 (Barrio is a Spanish word for "neighborhood".)

 From the early 1900s, Barrio Logan also became home to San Diego's tuna industry, particularly Pacific Tuna Canning Company and Van Camp Seafood Company (which is now Chicken of the Sea), providing employment to Italian, Mexican, Japanese, and Portuguese workers.
-The bayside served as residence for the local Issei Japanese community at Fish Camp (a community of four "camps" or キャンプ of stilt houses) before the community was demolished in WWII.
+The bayside served as residence for the local Issei Japanese community at Fish Camp Kushimoto (串本のキャンプ; kushimoto no kyampu) made up of stilt houses on the San Diego Bay before the community was demolished in WWII.

 The area was originally residential with access to the beach at San Diego Bay.
 During World War II this beach access was lost due to the expansion of Naval Station San Diego and other military facilities on the waterfront.
 The neighborhood continued to degrade during the 1950s and 1960s due to rezoning that permitted industrial uses, the construction of Interstate 5 through the heart of the community in 1963, and the construction of the San Diego–Coronado Bridge in 1969, which covered much of the community with a concrete "roof" supported by gray concrete pillars.

 The city council promised to build a community park under the bridge approaches, and a site was approved in June 1969.
 When construction began in April 1970 at the designated site, the community learned that the work was intended to create a state building instead of a park, and a nonviolent community uprising began.
 Students and others occupied the site and forced a halt to the construction.

 The occupation of the site lasted twelve days.
 Residents planted landscaping, and a local artist, Salvador Torres, proclaimed his vision of covering the freeway support pillars with murals.
 After intense negotiation between the city and the state (which owned the land in question), the site was reclaimed for park use, and Chicano Park was built and dedicated.
 It was expanded several times and in 1990 it was extended all the way to the bay, restoring beach access to the community.